UHDanke/gd_docs/bugs/bugs.md

 Ease Out is currently bugged and does not apply the effect properly to the radial proximity options.
 If the two easings differ they will both apply and conflict \- the game will pick and apply one of them.
 This is most obvious with opposing easings.

+## \[2.207\] ModBack / ModFront do nothing for the radial options
+ModBack / ModFront are still displayed when used on the radial options despite doing nothing.

 ## \[2.207\] Thin solid hitboxes when scale is negative

 When a solid object is scaled by a negative value, hitboxes become very thin and buggy.
 Spikes and other non-solid hitboxes are not affected.